teerev/google-film-wrapper/README.md

 To use it, do the following steps, in this order:

-1.Clone this repo:
+1. Clone this repo:
 ````bash
 https://github.com/teerev/google-film-wrapper.git
 ````
-2.Download the pre-trained models from Google's [Drive directory](https://drive.google.com/drive/folders/1q8110-qp225asX3DQvZnfLfJPkCHmDpy?usp=sharing) into the repository's main directory.
+2. Download the pre-trained models from Google's [Drive directory](https://drive.google.com/drive/folders/1q8110-qp225asX3DQvZnfLfJPkCHmDpy?usp=sharing) into the repository's main directory.
 You should have a directory called ````pretrained_models```` in the repository's main directory so the working tree looks like this:

 ````
 ├── Dockerfile